 MY PERSONAL STORY

-They say that your reputation procedes you.
-Mine follows me around the streets, alleyways, and mosques of Jubail, the small town in the eastern province of Saudi Arabia where I live with my wife and three boys Hamza, Baraa and Sohaib.
+They say that your reputation precedes you.
+Mine follows me around the streets, alleyways, and mosques of Jubail, the small town in the eastern province of Saudi Arabia where I live with my wife and three boys Hamza, Baraa, and Sohaib.

 In Jubail, I will often meet students, old and new wishing to share their memories of their former years.
 “Teacher Mohammed…you were the best…we had a great time….we miss you really.”
 They share lovely sentiments confirming that my efforts in the classroom made a difference in their lives.